ElektraInitiative/libelektra/doc/tutorials/run_reformatting_script_with_docker.md

 ## Prerequisites

 - Docker for Linux containers has to be preinstalled.
 Please refer to https://docs.docker.com/install/ if you haven't installed it yet.
-  Your host OS should be better Linux, because we are going to use your current Linux user ID for building the image.
+  Your host OS should better be Linux, because we are going to use your current Linux user ID for building the image.
 - Basic knowledge of Docker (not mandatory)

-## What to begin with?
+## What to Begin With?

-### 1. Build your own Docker image
+### 1. Build Your Own Docker Image

 Now you are going to build your own Docker image based on Debian.